Victoria Coeln: Biography

+Work

-She is best known for her large-scale, immersive, light installations that have been showcased on some of Vienna's most celebrated buildings.
+Victoria Coeln is best known for her large-scale, immersive, light installations that have been showcased on some of Vienna's most celebrated buildings.
 However, she doesn't only work three-dimensionally and has also created a two-dimensional image space series.

 Her etching into dichroic glass slides is reminiscent of the preparation of printing plates in traditional engraving techniques, however, she uses the glass plates as filters through which to project light.

 She builds polychrome light spaces that she calls "Chromotopes" that are developed on-site and installed temporarily or permanently in public outdoor and interior spaces.
 Coeln's natural chromotopes are built on the basis of sunlight illuminating her filters, while the artificial require projectors.

 All her more recent work focuses around the manifestation of these Chromotopes within differing spaces.
 They are used as the setting for her portrait series, choreography and performances and are often accompanied by correlative music, creating public spaces that encourage social interaction.